 Snappy Gum Drive is a 20km scenic loop road linking the Homestead with Pannawonica Road.
 It can be accessed by 4WD vehicles year round and by 2WD (low clearance) vehicles when indicated on signs found at either entrance point.
 It is not suitable for motorhomes or caravans.
 Lookouts along the drive provide sweeping vistas across undulating hills dotted with Snappy Gums and Spinifex, as well as the Fortescue River Valley.
 Several important indigenous areas can be seen from the road.
-Allow 45mins one way or 1hr return.
+Allow 45 minutes one way or one hour return.

 Day use areas with gas barbecues and tables are located at The Homestead, Deep Reach (5km), and at Python Pool in the Chichester Range (50km).